Level of Detail Calculations Tableau

 What is a level of detail calculation?

-It is a calculation that controls the grouping level before aggregation.
-It helps you summarize data at a chosen grain.
+It is a calculation that controls the grain used for aggregation.
+It can calculate values at a fixed, included, or excluded dimension level.

 What does FIXED mean?